 In the Reckoning Over Cultural Appropriation, Should Indian Motorcycle Change Its Name?

-We spoke with the president of Indigenous biker group Redrum, academics and the brand itself about their potentially controversial insignia
+We spoke with the president of Indigenous biker group Redrum, academics and the brand itself about their controversial insignia

 In December, the Cleveland Indians announced they are in the process of changing to a “non-Native American based name” from the one the MLB team has held since 1915.
 Earlier this month, the Cherokee Nation for the first time asked Jeep to stop using the tribe’s name on its vehicles, a practice that goes back to 1974.